yswery/PHP-DNS-SERVER/docs/Json-Resolver.md

 ```

 ## Backward Compatibility
-The Enhanced JSON Resolver can handle the older format JSON zone records (example below).
+The JSON Resolver can handle the older format JSON zone records (example below).
 These are loaded
 the same way as the new file format.

 ```json